XYNTHA- antihemophilic factor (recombinant)

-Allergic type hypersensitivity reactions are possible.
+Allergic-type hypersensitivity reactions, including anaphylaxis, are possible with XYNTHA.
 Inform patients of the early signs or symptoms of hypersensitivity reactions (including hives [rash with itching], generalized urticaria, chest tightness, wheezing, and hypotension) and anaphylaxis.
-Advise patients to discontinue use of the product and to contact their physician if these symptoms occur.
-[See Patient Counseling Information (17)]
+Discontinue XYNTHA if hypersensitivity symptoms occur and administer appropriate emergency treatment.

 XYNTHA contains trace amounts of hamster proteins.
 Patients treated with this product may develop hypersensitivity to these non-human mammalian proteins.

-Patients using coagulation factor VIII products, including XYNTHA, should be monitored for the development of factor VIII inhibitors by appropriate clinical observations and laboratory tests.
 Inhibitors have been reported following administration of XYNTHA.
-If expected factor VIII activity plasma levels are not attained, or if bleeding is not controlled with an appropriate dose, an assay should be performed to determine if a factor VIII inhibitor is present [see Warnings and Precautions (5.3)].4,5,6,7,8,9,10,11,12
+Monitor patients for the development of factor VIII inhibitors by appropriate clinical observations and laboratory tests.
+If expected factor VIII activity plasma levels are not attained, or if bleeding is not controlled with an appropriate dose, perform an assay that measures factor VIII inhibitor concentration to determine if a factor VIII inhibitor is present [see Warnings and Precautions (5.3)].4,5,6,7,8,9,10,11,12

-Overall, the most common adverse reactions (≥ 5%) with XYNTHA were headache, pyrexia, nausea, vomiting, diarrhea, and asthenia.
+The most common adverse reactions (≥ 10%) with XYNTHA in adult and pediatric PTPs were headache, arthralgia, pyrexia, and cough.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-XYNTHA was evaluated in two clinical studies (N=124).
-In the first study (n=94), safety and efficacy were examined in previously treated patients (PTPs) with hemophilia A (factor VIII activity in plasma [FVIII:C] ≤ 2%]who received XYNTHA for routine prophylaxis and on-demand treatment.
-Ninety-four patients received at least one dose of XYNTHA, resulting in a total of 6,775 infusions [see Clinical Studies (14)].
-The second study (n=30) examined the use of XYNTHA for surgical prophylaxis in previously treated patients with severe or moderately severe hemophilia A ( [FVIII:C] ≤ 2%) who required elective major surgery and were expected to receive XYNTHA replacement therapy for at least 6 days post-surgery.
-All patients received at least one dose of XYNTHA, resulting in 1161 infusions.
-One patient received XYNTHA for a pre-surgery pharmacokinetic assessment only and did not undergo surgery. [see Clinical Studies (14)].
+The safety and efficacy of XYNTHA was evaluated in two completed pivotal studies.
+In the first study (n=94), safety and efficacy were examined in previously treated patients (PTPs) with hemophilia A (factor VIII activity in plasma [FVIII:C] ≤ 2%)who received XYNTHA for routine prophylaxis and on-demand treatment.
+Ninety-four subjects received at least one dose of XYNTHA, resulting in a total of 6,775 infusions [see Clinical Studies (14)].
+The second study (n=30) examined the use of XYNTHA for surgical prophylaxis in previously treated patients with severe or moderately severe hemophilia A (FVIII:C ≤ 2%) who required elective major surgery and were expected to receive XYNTHA replacement therapy for at least 6 days post-surgery.
+All subjects received at least one dose of XYNTHA, resulting in 1161 infusions.
+One subject received XYNTHA for a pre-surgery pharmacokinetic assessment only and did not undergo surgery. [see Clinical Studies (14)]

 None of the PTPs developed anti-CHO (Chinese hamster ovary) or anti-TN8.2 antibodies.
-One PTP developed anti-FVIII antibodies; but, this patient did not develop an inhibitor.
+One PTP developed anti-FVIII antibodies; but, this subject did not develop an inhibitor.

 In the surgery study, one low titer persistent inhibitor and one transient false-positive inhibitor were reported.
-In this study, one surgical patient developed anti-CHO cell antibodies with no associated allergic reaction.
-One patient developed anti-FVIII antibodies; but, this patient did not develop an inhibitor.
+In this study, one surgical subject developed anti-CHO cell antibodies with no associated allergic reaction.
+One subject developed anti-FVIII antibodies; but, this subject did not develop an inhibitor.